quark-engine/quark-engine/README.md

 ### Easy to Use and Reading Friendly Report

 Quark is very easy to use and also provides flexible output formats.
-There are 3 types of output report: detail, call graph, and summary.
+There are 3 types of output report: detail report, call graph, and summary report.
+Please see below for more details.

-#### Detail Format of Report
+#### Detail Report

 This is a how we examine a real android malware (candy corn) with one single rule (crime).